Bowl and doily spider: Behavioral thermoregulation

 Frontinella pyramitela regulates its behavior based on the positioning of the sun.
 On days when insolation and ambient temperatures are high, the spiders will align themselves with sun rays.
 The spider is able to change its body temperature by .5 degrees Celsius by aligning itself with sun rays when compared to when its body is perpendicular to sun rays.
 It is not likely that this behavior functions to help the spider regulate its body temperature.
 Instead, the proposed function of this behavior is to depress the spider's metabolic rate so that the body knows to move nutrients from maintenance use to reproductive use.

 Circadian rhythm

 This spider has been found to deviate from the traditional 24 hour circadian rhythm, opposing the circadian resonance hypothesis.
 Frontinella pyramitela runs on a 28.2-hour clock, with high variability in clock length, ranging from 24 hours to 33 hours.
 The spiders' clock time helps determine their behavior at different hours of the day and varies throughout different seasons of the year.
 The significance of this long clock length is still under investigation.

 Interactions with humans

 When exposed to a sublethal dose of the neurotoxic pesticide malathion, the normal diet periodicities, time budgets, and patterns of locomotion all shifted in Frontinella pyramitela.
 This is likely due to malathion's action as an acetylcholinesterase inhibitor.
-Malathion has been shown to be an effective agent of biological control over these spiders.
+Malathion has been shown to likely reduce the species' efficiency as agents of biological control.